Freeriding Violations and SEC Whistleblower Rewards

 SEC Whistleblower Program Overview: Qualifying for Rewards

-Freeriding vs. Good-faith Violation
+Freeriding Violaton vs. Good-faith Violation

 Similar to a freeriding violation is a good-faith violation.
 This violation occurs when a trader decides to sell a particular stock and immediately buys another stock before the first trade settles.
 Thus, the transaction is a violation because the sale of the first stock must settle.